Print

 Instructions

-2. In a large bowl, add the cream cheese, crab, one of the smashed and chopped garlic cloves, lemon juice, soy sauce, Worcestershire sauce, and the dark green parts (tops) of the green onions.
+In a large bowl, mix together cream cheese, crab, garlic, lemon juice, soy sauce, Worcestershire sauce, and green onion tops.

-5. Using a teaspoon (or teaspoon scoop), place a small amount of filling onto the center of a wonton wrapper.
+Place a small spoonful of filling in the center of each wonton wrapper.

 Notes